isabella232/help-7/gitbook/cmp/flexsave/aws.md

 We do not support _RedHat Enterprise Linux_ (RHEL) and _SuSe Enterprise Linux_ (SLES) at this time.
 {% endhint %}

-If you cannot find any [Convertible Reserved Instances](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-reservation-models/standard-vs.-convertible-offering-classes.html) using one of our supported operating systems (see above) in your region, FlexSave does not support that instance type.
+If you cannot find any [Convertible Reserved Instances](https://docs.aws.amazon.com/whitepapers/latest/cost-optimization-reservation-models/standard-vs.-convertible-offering-classes.html) using one of our supported operating systems (see above) in your region, Flexsave does not support that instance type.

 ### Supported products